top of page

 Who we are and what we do

-1. Europe's prime breeders of Soay and Hebridean sheep.
+1. A prime breeder of Soay and Hebridean sheep.

 2. Dedicated to safeguarding ancient breeds using sustainable practices.